mlab817/faqs/src/high-value-crops-development-program/what-is-the-status-of-the-implementation-of-cold-storage-facilities-funded-under-bayanihan-ii.md

 ---
  title: What is the status of the implementation of cold storage facilities funded under Bayanihan II?

-tags: ["status","implementation","cold","storage","facilities","funded","bayanihan","ii"]

  ---

-### High Value Crops Development Program
+## High Value Crops Development Program

-## What is the status of the implementation of cold storage facilities funded under Bayanihan II?
+# What is the status of the implementation of cold storage facilities funded under Bayanihan II?

  - Of the P440,000,000, 99% has been obligated while 73% has been disbursed